 Ending all types of poverty for everyone.

 By reducing the number of people living in poverty, we build their resilience and reduce their exposure and vulnerability to climate-related extreme events and other shocks and disasters.
 Access to microfinance and social safety nets are a few tools in doing this.
-Social work, urban planning, public health, economics, and so many other fields are vital in combating poverty.
-Learn more on how UB has furthered this research.
+Social work, urban planning, public health, economics and so many other fields are vital in combating poverty.

 Dr. Henry Louis Taylor Jr. from Architecture and Planning talks about the economics of urban segregation on UB Social Work's podcast series.
 (4/10/2017)

-Urban and Regional Planning Professor Kelly Patterson discusses fair housing in Buffalo's Suburbs on the Partnership for the Public Good's podcast on 7/5/11.
+Urban and Regional Planning Professor Kelly Patterson discusses fair housing in Buffalo's Suburbs on the Partnership for the Public Good's podcast July 5, 2011.

 Dr. James Mulvale explains the idea of a basic income on the School of Social Work's podcast.
 He offers reasons for instituting a basic income and reviews some of the typical objections.
 Dr. Mulvale also provides a rationale for why this is an anti-poverty model that social work should embrace.
 (4/13/15)